nautilus-cyberneering/testing-in-rust/docs/custom-mocks-in-rust.md

 }
 ```

-We added the trait `EventSender` because we wanted to have two implementations.
-The one we use in production code and the mock we want to use in the test.
-In our real case we wanted to mock the dependency because it is an "async" function executed in a different thread.
-I other words, it's an out-of-process dependency.
-Even if it's a managed out-of-process dependency, testing with threads was very hard to do it without changing the production code.
-I did not want to do that because I do not like to force a change in production code just to test it, if that change does not fit well.
+We added the trait `EventSender` because we wanted two implementations—the one we use in production code and the mock we want to use in the test.
+In our real case, we wanted to mock the dependency because it is an "async" function executed in a different thread.
+In other words, it's an out-of-process dependency.
+Even if it's a managed out-of-process dependency, testing with threads was very hard to do without changing the production code.
+I did not want to do that because I'm not particularly eager to force a change in production code just to test it if that change does not fit well.
 See the ["Test Induced design damage"](https://dhh.dk/2014/test-induced-design-damage.html) article.

-This example is simpler because we are not using concurrency and we could use the real sender instead of the mock.
-But a similar solution could be apply if you are using threads or you have a dependency you want to mock.
+This example is more straightforward because we are not using concurrency, and we could use the actual sender instead of the mock.
+But a similar solution could be applied if you are using threads or have a dependency you want to mock.

-Before explaining the tests and the problem we need to explain another thing that could be unfamiliar for developers use to dynamic languages like me.
-As you can see the `Tracker` struct contains an `event_sender` which is a `Rc<dyn EventSender>` type.
+Before explaining the tests and the problem, we need to explain another thing that could be unfamiliar to developers used to dynamic languages like me.
+As you can see, the `Tracker` struct contains an `event_sender` which is an `Rc<dyn EventSender>` type.

 We need the `dyn EventSender` type because we do not know the type at compile time.

-The `Rc` (Reference Counted) is a kind of wrapper of our type that allow us to share the ownership.
+The `Rc` (Reference Counted) is a kind of wrapper of our type that allows us to share ownership.
 That means we can have two copies of that "pointer" pointing at the same value.
-We need that only for the test.
-In the production code `EventSender` could be owned by the `Tracker` but in the test we need to keep a copy of the mock for the assertions.
+We need that `Rc` only for the test.
+In the production code `EventSender` could be owned by the `Tracker` but in the test we need to keep a copy of the mock for the assertions because we need to access its state after the `Tracker` has been called.

 That's all regarding the production code.

 ## Test code

-The test we wanted to write was very easy.
+The test we wanted to write was elementary.
 We only wanted to check that a given event was sent when a certain request was made.
-For example, if a BitTorrent client makes a connection request we want to test that the `Tracker` sends the `Event::Connect` using the `EventSender`.
+For example, if a BitTorrent client makes a connection request, we want to test that the `Tracker` sends the `Event::Connect` using the `EventSender`.

 I did not want to use a mocking framework because the test was supposed to be simple and I do not like adding dependencies if there is a simpler way to do the same.
-Dependencies add an extra maintenance cost and a security risk (because sometimes you add more code than what you need).
+Dependencies add an extra maintenance cost and a security risk (because sometimes you add more code than you need).

-So, I decided to create my custom mock for the `EventSender`.
-The idea was simple: I can store the event that is passed to the `send_event` function and check if it matches the one I expect.
+So, I created my custom mock for the `EventSender`.
+The idea was simple: I can store the event that is passed to the `send_event` function and check if it matches the one I expected.

 ```rust
 #[derive(Clone, Copy)]